-Firstly, he runs The Salutation as a wildlife-friendly garden, so that there are lots of birds, frogs, newts and hedgehogs to help eat the slugs and snails.
+Firstly, he runs his gardens to be as wildlife-friendly as possible, so that there are lots of birds, frogs, newts and hedgehogs to help eat the slugs and snails.

 Steven surrounds his dahlias with a wool product.
 And he also uses slug pellets based on ferric phosphate, because they are organically approved and won’t harm the wildlife if they eat the slugs and snails.